hughperkins/coriander/README.md

 ## How to build

+### Systems tested

+- Ubuntu 16.04, with:
+  - NVIDIA GPU
+- Mac Sierra, with:
+  - Intel HD Graphics 530
+  - Radeon Pro 450

 ### Pre-requisites

-- Operating system:
-  - Tested/developed on Ubuntu 16.04, and on Macbook Pro 4th Generation, with Radeon Pro 450
-  - Ubuntu 14.04 does seem to work ok too (not tested very much though...)
-  - Other operating systems, and clang/llvm versions, might work too, but untested.
-Your mileage may vary :-)
 - OpenCL-enabled GPU, and appropriate OpenCL drivers installed for the GPU

-### Install clang/llvm-3.8

 #### Mac OS X